-Same day changes can only be made within 24 hours of the new departure time — not the original departure time (see FlyerGuide and the comments for confirmation).
+Same day changes can only be made within 24 hours of the new departure time — not the original departure time.
 The new flight can be earlier or later than the original flight as long as it’s on the same calendar day.

 Also, the routing of the new itinerary must be the same, including the origin and destination airports (no co-terminals allowed in the same city).
 There must be availability in the “E” fare class, which is reserved for same day changes — find this under “Awards & Upgrades” when using ExpertFlyer.
 Cross-reference this with availability in the “A” fare class if you’re trying to improve your chances at an upgrade.

 There is a $75 charge for standby requests that must be paid in advance, but the fee is refunded if the standby doesn’t clear.
 Unlike the same day change, however, my interpretation of the rules is that customers with elite status may be re-routed to a different co-terminal in the same city.

 Delta Air Lines charges a $50 fee for a same day confirmed change or a standby request.
 Like American, it charges the $50 standby fee in advance, and then refunds it if the request is not successful.
 Fees are waived for Gold, Platinum, and Diamond Medallion members.

 Note that Basic Economy fares booked in the “E” class are never eligible for same day confirmed changes or standby requests regardless of elite status.
 You should receive a pop-up warning of the limitations on Basic Economy fares when booking them on Delta’s website.